Bismark-afanyu/ID_card_extraction/README.md

 ### ID_card_extraction
-the extraction of information from ID cards
+the project allows the extraction of information from ID cards

 ## Libraries